Stanley K. Hathaway: Political career

-From 1954 until 1962, he served in Torrington as prosecuting attorney for Goshen County in southeastern Wyoming.
+From 1954 until 1962, Hathaway served in Torrington as prosecuting attorney for Goshen County in southeastern Wyoming.
 In 1962, he was elected Chairman of the Goshen County Republican Party and Secretary of the Republican State Central Committee.
 In 1963, he was elected Chairman of the Republican State Central Committee and served for two years on the Republican National Committee.

 In 1966, Hathaway was elected governor of Wyoming, and was re-elected to a second term by a large margin in 1970.
 He declined to run for a third term.

 His tenure as governor was marked by significant reorganization of state government and the passage of new environmental laws including the enactment of air and water quality standards, surface mining regulations, and the creation of the Wyoming Department of Environmental Quality.
 Other new departments created during the Hathaway administration included a Department of Recreation to oversee and improve care of state parks and to provide support for Wyoming's tourism industry, and a Department of Economic Planning and Development to promote economic growth in the state.
 Wyoming's economy had been in the doldrums when Hathaway was elected governor, but he set in motion a number of initiatives which turned the economy around and saw it booming by the time he left office.

 Another major accomplishment during his administration was the enactment of Wyoming's first mineral severance tax in 1969, and of an amendment to the Wyoming State Constitution in 1974 creating a Permanent Mineral Trust Fund, that imposes a 1½% tax on the extraction of minerals in the State, the proceeds of which are deposited in the Trust Fund.
 The principal of the Trust Fund (more than $2.25 billion by 2005) can never be spent, but the income from it goes into the State's general fund.